Timeline: Spain's economic crisis

 Third Quarter 2011: - Economic growth slumps to zero and most economists see another recession on the horizon.

-November 2011: - Mariano Rajoy's centre-right People's Party wins an absolute majority in November 20 elections as voters punish the outgoing Socialist government for the economic crisis.
+November 2011: - Mariano Rajoy's centre-right People's Party wins an absolute majority in November 20 elections as voters punish the outgoing Socialist government for the worst economic crisis in generations and the EU's highest jobless rate.

 December 2011: - In his first comments since his election victory, Rajoy calls on all Spaniards to work together to overcome the debt crisis and promises a new economic policy.